This post is from before Daanyaal went to hospital.

 Get up at Fajr, perform salaah, recite Qur’aan, shower, breakfast, school.
 Get home, perform Zuhr, lunch, chill.
 Perform Asr, help Maama in the kitchen, supper, family time.
 Perform Maghrib, homework, Easha.
 Read a book, go to bed.

-I don’t remember the last time my life had never been this normal whilst living with my parents, and I cherished every moment.
+I don’t remember the last time my life had ever been this normal whilst living with my parents, and I cherished every moment.
 I cherished every hug with Maama, every smile of Paapa’s.
 I cherished it because I didn’t know how much longer it would last.

 It made me so happy to see Paapa making an effort at normalcy and I wished my sisters were here to witness it.
 Even though it wasn’t often, he smiled, he hugged Maama, he ruffled my hair.
 And when he joined me for jamaat on Jumuah, I was convinced that something had definitely changed.